grafana/agent/docs/sources/flow/reference/components/prometheus.exporter.azure.md

 Tags in `included_resource_tags` will be added as labels with the name `tag_<tag_name>`.

 Valid values for `azure_cloud_environment` are `azurecloud`, `azurechinacloud`, `azuregovernmentcloud` and `azurepprivatecloud`.

+`validate_dimensions` is disabled by default to reduce the number of Azure exporter instances requires when a `resource_type` has metrics with varying dimensions.
+When `validate_dimensions` is enabled you will need one exporter instance per metric + dimension combination which is more tedious to maintain.

 [Kusto query]: https://learn.microsoft.com/en-us/azure/data-explorer/kusto/query/
 [Azure Monitor essentials]: https://learn.microsoft.com/en-us/azure/azure-monitor/essentials/metrics-supported